Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Simulated Case Study

-In this study, the termination criterion for the orthogonal projection method is the rank of the sensitivity matrix.
-Therefore, the next step is to identify the 150 most significant parameters that can be estimated.
-Upon conducting the orthogonal projection method, the 5 hydraulic parameters, namely $K_{s},~\theta_{s},~\theta_{r},~\alpha,$ and $n$, corresponding to the measured nodes of the field at sampling time $k$, are identified as the most estimable parameters.
-Thus, at each sampling time, the proposed method aims to estimate all original states of the field model along with $K_{s},~\theta_{s},~\theta_{r},~\alpha,$ and $n$ at the 30 measured nodes.
+Following the parameter estimability analysis, a parameter selection step was conducted, using the rank of the sensitivity matrix as the termination criterion for the orthogonal projection method.
+Through this process, the orthogonal projection method identified the five hydraulic parameters---\(K_{s}\), \(\theta_{s}\), \(\theta_{r}\), \(\alpha\), and \(n\)---associated with the measured nodes of the field at each sampling time \(k\) as the most estimable parameters.
+Consequently, during each sampling period in the soil moisture and parameter estimation step, the proposed approach estimated the complete soil moisture profile of the field model along with the five hydraulic parameters corresponding to the 30 measured nodes.